How to Become a Tax Preparers in Alabama

 Obtain Alabama licensure or certification

 Alabama may require specific licensing or professional certification for tax preparerss.
-Requirements vary by state — contact the Alabama Department of Labor or relevant licensing board for current requirements, exam schedules, and application procedures.
+Requirements vary by state, contact the Alabama Department of Labor or relevant licensing board for current requirements, exam schedules, and application procedures.

 Find positions in Alabama

-Alabama employs 550 tax preparers.
-The highest concentrations are in Mobile.
+Alabama employs 290 tax preparers.

 Tax Preparers salary range in Alabama